 This stress management technique may not be as fast acting as the others but it sure does last; eating a well balanced diet of fruits, vegetables and lean protein like chicken will keep you feeling good for the long run.

 Self-care is the simple act of taking some time for ourselves.
 Self-care can range from taking a relaxing bath, getting a massage, or taking a hike in nature.
 Self-care might even be going to your favorite amusement park for those who are adrenaline junkies.
 Self-care isn’t selfish.
 It’s a stress management technique that will help you tremendously in the long run.

 One of my favorite tools for self-care is my affirmation cards.
 They are something simple I can take out when I need words of affirmation that everything is okay.

 Any stress management technique list should include getting a good night sleep as it is proven to reduce stress and improve your mood.You may think stress won’t get to you when you’re asleep but stress does exist in the unconscious.
 Luckily stress doesn’t stand a chance when you sleep because stress releases natural hormones and neurotransmitters that act as stress relievers.

 Additionally, a good night’s sleep can help you ward off future stress.
 Getting enough sleep is linked to boosting our immune system, preventing weight gain, being more productive, and being in a better mood, among other things.

 9) Write it down

-Taking the time to journal and stress out over the stress you’re having is one of the stress management techniques that many people find to work.
+Taking the time to journal and stress out over the stress you’re having is something that many people find to work.